AmineBaha-oss/iot-robot/README.md

 ---

+## Web Application Features

+The Flask web application provides:

+- **Real-time Monitoring:** Live sensor data updates every 2 seconds
+- **Historical Analysis:** Chart.js graphs for any date with data selection
+- **Remote Control:** Full motor control (forward, backward, left, right, stop)
+- **Device Management:** Control LEDs and buzzer remotely
+- **Algorithm Control:** Start/stop line tracking and obstacle avoidance from web interface
+- **Offline Support:** Local SQLite database stores data when offline, syncs automatically
+- **Modern UI:** Dark theme with responsive design, similar to DomiSafe example

+**Access:** Deploy to Render.com and access from any device with a web browser.

+## Deployment

+- **Flask App:** Deploy to Render.com (see `DEPLOYMENT_GUIDE.md`)
+- **Database:** Neon.com PostgreSQL (free tier available)
+- **Adafruit IO:** Cloud MQTT platform for sensor data
+- **Raspberry Pi:** Runs telemetry daemon and command listener

+See `DEPLOYMENT_GUIDE.md` for step-by-step deployment instructions.

+---

 **Note:** This project is organized with a modular structure for maintainability.
-Hardware interfaces are separated from control logic, and telemetry utilities are isolated to prevent conflicts when running multiple applications simultaneously.
+Hardware interfaces are separated from control logic, telemetry utilities are isolated to prevent conflicts, and the Flask web application provides a modern interface for remote monitoring and control.